fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

     basePoints <- 2
     let player'' = playerScored player'  // player''.score = 3

-If you have only one module in your file, the `module` can be specified at the top of the file.
+If you have only one module in a file, the `module` name can be declared at the top of the file, with all further declarations being module elements (and non indentation required)

     module Functions  // notice there is no '=' when at the top of a file